DarkStarStrix/PathFinder/README.md

 python maze_solver.py

 Customization
-Adjust the maze dimensions, number of obstacles, and other parameters in the maze_solver.py file. origin/master
+ Adjusts the maze dimensions, number of obstacles, and other parameters in the maze_solver.py file. origin/master